jbuerkle/WoWsRibbonBingo/README.md

 Note: Bonus points for the same ribbon stack additively, **not** multiplicatively.

+## Point values per division achievement

+- General Offensive: 100 points (+50% bonus points for duos)
+- Brothers-in-Arms: 150 points
+- Strike Team: 250 points (+50% bonus points for duos)
+- Coordinated Attack: 200 points (+50% bonus points for duos)
+- Shoulder to Shoulder: 250 points (+50% bonus points for duos)

+Note:

+- As division achievements are awarded to all members of a division at the same time, the points are shared between players (so they only award points once).
+- This section applies to the duo/trio streamer challenge only.
+In the solo streamer challenge, division achievements will **not** award any points.

 ## Result bars and their respective rewards

 | Level | Points required | Number of subs as reward: 2^(Level) |